faizilham/msc-thesis/main/ch5_general_function.typ

   &S &&= "MapLat"("Src" -> U) \
 $ <eq:UtilAnalysisLattices>

-We then modify the constraint functions $evalbracket("_") : "Node" -> S$.
-The pre-execution constraints are quite simple, as shown in @eq:UtilAnalysisConstraintGen1.
-Construction call sites are initialized to $bot$, while parameters and free variables are initialized to $top$ since we do not know its initial utilization.
+We then modify the transfer functions $evalbracket("_") : "Node" -> S$. @eq:UtilAnalysisTransferGen1 shows the modified pre-execution transfer function.
+In the initial state, construction call sites are set to $bot$, while parameters and free variables are set to $top$ since we do not know its initial utilization.

 $
   &evalentry(mono("start")) &&= { f |-> bot | f in "Cons" } union { x |-> top | x in "NonLocal" }\
   &evalentry(p) &&= join.big_(q in "pred"(p)) evalexit(q) \
-$ <eq:UtilAnalysisConstraintGen1>
+$ <eq:UtilAnalysisTransferGen1>

-As for the post-execution constraints, there are only two main cases.
+As for the post-execution transfer functions, there are only two main cases.
 The first case is returning a utilizable types, in which we mark the safely-reachable values of the returned expression as utilized.

 $
   &evalexit(mono("p: return" lbl(e))) &&= sp[c |-> {UT} | c in "Sources"(p, e) and "type"(lbl(e)) "is Utilizable"]\
 $

-The second main case is the constraint for function calls, defined in @eq:UtilAnalysisFuncCall.
-The constraint is quite complicated since it is a composition of three primary functions: (1) MarkCall for marking a potential creation of utilizable value, (2) MarkArgs for applying the utilization effects to the safely-reachable values of the arguments, and (3) MarkFV for applying the effects to free variables.
+The second main case is the function call node, defined in @eq:UtilAnalysisFuncCall.
+The transfer function is quite complicated since it is a composition of three primary functions: (1) MarkCall for marking a potential creation of utilizable value, (2) MarkArgs for applying the utilization effects to the safely-reachable values of the arguments, and (3) MarkFV for applying the effects to free variables.
+// TODO: why complicated? explain more
 $
   &evalexit(mono("p:" lbl(e) = lbl(f) (lbl(a_1),..,lbl(a_n)))) &&= ("MarkFV" compose "MarkArgs" compose "MarkCall")(sp),  "where:"\
   &wide "MarkCall(s)" &&= sp[e |-> top | f in "Cons"]\